-Each Council member shall solicit the views of his/her district members and represent them accordingly.
+Each Council member shall solicit the views of district members and represent them accordingly.

-When absence is necessary, a Council member shall arrange for the Alternate in his/her district to attend.
+When absence is necessary, a Council member shall arrange for the district Alternate in to attend in their absence.

-Section 5.
+Section6.
 Alternates

 a.
-An Alternate shall serve as a voting member in the absence of a Council member from his/her district, and should attend other Council meetings whenever possible.
+An Alternate shall serve as a voting member in the absence of a their district Council member, and should attend Council meetings whenever possible.

 ARTICLE III -- COMMITTEES